tweag/python-monorepo-example/2018-06-27-funflow-example.md

 ## Enforced Dependencies

 The `makefile-tool` also showcases funflow's docker capabilities.
-We compile each target in its own docker container with exactly it's list of dependencies.
+We compile each target in its own docker container with exactly its list of dependencies.

 **This prevents hidden preconditions.** If some rule fails to mention a source file it needs, the docker container in which the rule's target file is being compiled won't have that missing source file.
 Hence, if a file dependency is missing from the dependency list of a certain target, that target won't build.
 In the same vein, if there was a hidden requirement on the environment, like a custom `gcc` executable, the build would fail inside the docker container.

 **Further, this approach doesn't merely prevent hidden preconditions;
 it flags them.** For example, if our `Makefile` above had the line `factorial.o : factorial.cpp` instead of `factorial.o : factorial.cpp functions.h`, we would get an error from `gcc` indicating that it couldn't find `functions.h`.
 With ordinary `make`, the build would succeed and this hidden precondition would last.
 Within the scope of a large project, this could be maddening.

+This dependency enforcement could work for more than just C projects, As suggested earlier, the `makefile-tool` can be generalized.
+We could extend this tool by having the user provide a docker container for the build command and a way of directing the naming of the target file.
+(For C projects, this would be the `gcc` container with the `-o` command line argument.)

-## Integration: Diverse Injection \& Fancy Sequencing
+## Clean Sequencing: Diverse Injection \& Arrow Notation

 This example also demonstrates funflow's ability to inject various forms of computation into `Flow`s and sequence them in fancy ways.
+This makes the code readable and maintainable.

 ### Injecting IO and External Steps